Flight Instrument Rating Guide

 For Part 61, as long as you stay active flying in instrument conditions and meet the Instrument Currency requirements, you just need a Flight Review every two years.
 For currency and proficiency read our post on this subject.

-Using a Basic Aviation Training Device (BATD) aka Flight Simulator, you can log up to 10 hours and using an Advance Aviation Training Device (AATD) you can log up to 20 hours.
+Using a Advanced Aviation Training Device (AATD) aka Flight Simulator, you can log up to 20 hours.

-When using our BATD you can choose from different airplane and avionics.
-Our (future) AATD will focus only on G1000 Avionics, and different airplanes.
+Our AATD focus only on G1000 Avionics, and different airplanes.

 When you decide to incorporate an ATD into your Instrument Rating Training you can expect the same level of training as mentioned above with the addition that you will start working on your IFR ATC communication, incorporating the use of your Electronic Flight Bag (EFB) and briefing approaches from the first few lessons.
 Making the transition to flying the airplane painless.